We may earn affiliate commissions for the recommended products. Learn more.

 Privacy

-CyberGhost VPN has a strict no-logs policy, which two independent audits from Deloitte Romania have confirmed.
+CyberGhost VPN has a strict no-logs policy, which two independent audits from Deloitte have confirmed.
 With a very privacy-friendly policy, you don’t have to worry about your data getting into the wrong hands with CyberGhost VPN.

 DataDoes CyberGhost VPN store it?